Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Experimental Details

 \paragraph{Ackely} Ackley funciton is defined as:

 where $a = 20, c = 2\pi, d = 23$.
-We take the negative Ackley function as the objective of \gls{bo} to make this optimisation problem maximisation.
+We take the negative Ackley function as the objective of BO to make this optimisation problem maximisation.
 We modified the original Ackley function into a 23-dimensional function with the mixed spaces of 3 continuous and 20 binary inputs from $[0, 1]^{20}$, following \cite{adachi2023sober}.
 The batch size $n$ is 200.
 The continuous prior is the uniform distribution ranging from [-1, 1].
-The binary prior is the Bernoulli distribution with unbiased weights 0.5.
-We assume each of continuous and binary priors at each dimension are independent.
-We added the two constraints; (1) $x_1 \geq 0$ and (2) $x_2 \geq 0$, where $x_1$ and $x_2$ are the first and second dimension of continuous inputs.
-We assume both constraints are blackbox, coupled, unordered, deterministic, continuous, and cheap.
+The binary prior is the Bernoulli distribution with unbiased weights of 0.5.
+We assume each of the continuous and binary priors at each dimension is independent.